codewithheeren/Interview_Questions/Java Backend/Microservices Interview Questions.md

 22. What are the various microservices pattern you are familier with ?
 23. Explain CQRS Pattern, API Gateway pattern(Integration pattern), Stangulation Pattern(Decomposition pattern), Saga pattern(Database pattern), Cross cutting concern pattern (External config, Service Discovery, Circuit breaker), Observe ability pattern (Zipkin, Sleuth)
 24. Difference between spain Id and Trace id ?
+25. What is 12 factors principles in Microservices?
+26. What is CQRS?
+27. How do you design a microservices-based application?
+28. Difference between Synchronous and Asynchronous communication between microservices
+29. How to create microservices
+30. How to monitor and trace microservice requests
+31. Why are we using Sleuth and Zipkin and How
+32. How did you debug issues in your microservices-based application?
+33. Which load balancer using in microservice and how to implements
+34. Describe the difference between client-side load balancing and server-side load balancing in microservices.
+35. How do you ensure security in a microservices architecture? (e.g., JWT, OAuth2, API Gateway)
+36. What are circuit breakers and fallback methods, and why are they important in microservices?
+37. Diff b/w Microservices and webservice or Diff b/w Microservices and WebApi?
+38. Advantages/Disadvantages of Api-Gateway?
+39. How to communicate b/w Microservices?
+40. What are different types of load balancer?
+41. what is role and responsibility of API Gateway and explain how to create
+42. Explain threshold in circuit breaker @CircuitBreaker annotation
+43. How to do Synchronous communication between microservices ?
+44. What is distributed tracing(Sleuth) ?
+45. What is API Documentation(Swagger)?
+46. Explain @PostConstruct and @PreDestroy, @Async and @EnableAsync
+47. Explain the concepts of service discovery and load balancing in microservices.
+48. What are some commonly used protocols in microservices communication? (e.g., HTTP/REST, gRPC, etc.)
+49. How do you handle inter-service communication? (e.g., synchronous vs. asynchronous, message queues, etc.)
+50. What are some common tools and frameworks for building microservices?
+(Spring Boot, Quarkus, Kubernetes, etc.)
+51. Why we use API Gateway is it used in microservices?
+52. How would you ensure data consistency across multiple microservices
+53. Explain the concept of idempotency in microservices and how you’d ensure it for certain operations.
+54. How to do logger in spring boot